PedroMLF/MT-Adequacy-Metrics/README.md

 _**Obtain metric values for a single predictions**_:

-To obtain the values for a single prediction, use the script run\_metrics.sh
+To obtain the values for a single prediction, use the script run\_single.sh

 ```
 >> ./run_single.sh merged_prediction test_target src_ref_align src_mt_align